HMS Archer (P264): URNU service

 These deployments have continued with ARCR reaching the Eastern Baltic and the Barents Sea regularly over the following 8 years shifting more to the developing Coastal Warfare Concept, and accommodating a reduced number of URNU students, often running with RN regulars under training in their place.
-The small nature of the platforms provides an enhanced 1 on 1 training opportunity for our SFT(X) IWOs.
+The small nature of the platforms provides an enhanced 1 on 1 training opportunity for the SFT(X) IWOs.

 Crew composition

 Archer is permanently crewed by five RN personnel, and is captained by a lieutenant.
 Chief petty officer fills the role of Executive Officer (XO) and Marine Engineering Officer (MEO).
 The Deputy Marine Engineering Officer (DMEO) and Navigators Yeoman (NY) are junior rates of the appropriate service branches.
 With additionals embarked (up to a maximum of 15), the ship regularly operates with a crew of 10.